i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/administration/rules/inventorytools.md

 ```
 if machine to import : serial number is already present in i-Vertix ITAM yes AND Lookup computers in i-Vertix ITAM which status is in stock
-then link assing link if possible, else no import
+then link assign link if possible, else no import
 ```

 Refuse a computer because of wrong serial number: